xAljassmi/DelVehZone/README.md

 - Deletes vehicles after a specified amount of time if the player is not in the vehicle.
 - Configurable zones and deletion times.
 - Option to delete vehicles even if the player is still in the vehicle.
+- Use the `/pzcreate circle` command to visualize how the zone area will look.

 ## Showcase